 A system integrator (SI) is an individual or company that helps clients bridge scattered computer subsystems from different vendors and ensures those subsystems function in accordance with one another.
 System integrators perform various tasks such as planning, regulating, testing, and often maintaining computer operations.

-The services of system integrators can be your best bet in case you want to save time and effort.
+SIs can be your best bet in case you want to save time and effort.
 Instead of searching for and communicating with vendors yourself, you hand the project over to specialists who already have all the needed connections and know how to best approach system integration in your case.
-The most beneficial thing of having a system integrator is the expertise and resources they offer that customers often lack internally.
+The most beneficial thing about having a system integrator is the expertise and resources they offer that customers often lack internally.